Sam-Sims/LastFM-Analyser/README.md

 * Retrieves all your scrobbles and stores them in an easy to read CSV file.
 * Visulises the data, by plotting graphs of your top tracks, albums and artists.

-## Getting Started
+## Installing

-Clone the project to your local system.
-Ensure python3 is installed and up to date.
+Ensure Python 3.7 is installed and up to date.

-### Installing

 In the root directory create a folder called 'data' and one called 'images'.
 This will be where the csv data, and graphs are stored respectively.